prandoclara/prandoclara/README.md

 ### About me :

 🎓 I'm currently a student at **42 Paris**, where I'm about to complete the **core curriculum** after an intense year of coding, debugging, and growth.

-🚀 I'm currently working on my final project, **Transcendance**, a full-stack multiplayer app that puts all my skills to the test.
+✅ I successfully completed Transcendance, a full-stack multiplayer web app built with a microservices architecture.

+🚧 I'm now working on Matcha, a dating app project focused on user interactions, matching logic, and real-time features.

 💼 Before diving into tech, I spent several years in **communications and public relations**, working as a **press officer** for fashion and lifestyle brands.
 I handled everything from media strategy and influencer campaigns to event coordination and press coverage.
 It taught me how to juggle pressure, collaborate with different stakeholders, and stay relentlessly organized — skills I now apply in every line of code I write.